Skip to Content

 Skills Required: None.
 Even if your child has never crafted before, they will be able to do this project (adults too!).
 You’ll be painting and gluing primarily.

 There are some people in my family that really love butterflies!
 My mother, who made this butterfly coloring page box, has a butterfly tattoo.
-My niece loves making butterfly crafts . . . for example, she loves making this butterfly 3-D wrapping paper.
+My niece loves making butterfly crafts . . . for example, she loves making butterfly 3-D wrapping paper.

 As an homage to my friends and family who are big butterfly fans, I decided to do some clothespin butterflies that would be fun for both kids and adults.
 I’ve seen different versions around like those with coffee filters, pasta, and handprints.
 I wanted to make some with clothespins!